lep511/rust-microsoft-cookbook/gemini-bot-lambda-v3/README.md

 # Introduction

-gemini-bot-lambda-v3 is a Rust project that implements an AWS Lambda function in Rust.
+gemini-telegram is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites